Do the Digit Insurance

 Do I have to pay tax on the PPF interest under the new tax regime?

-No, the interest earned on PPF account is tax-free under both the old and new tax regimes.
+No, the interest earned on the PPF account is tax-free under both the old and new tax regimes.

 Can I claim home loan interest in the new tax regime?